OGshort/OGshort/README.md

 - 👋🏽 Hi, I’m @OGshort !
-- 👀 I’m interested in learning to use my computer technical skills to understand more about the wolrd around me and automate my life.
+- 👀 I’m interested in technology.
-- 🌱 I’m currently learning full stack development at my own pace with online resources.
+- 🌱 I’m continuing to learn.
-- 💞️ I’m looking to collaborate on whatever I can to help others and my myself (Win-Win).
+- 🍙 I’m looking to collaborate coding.
 - 📫 How to reach me: send a message on github.
 - Happy Coding 👍🏽